dannywillems/openmina/website/docs/node-operators/getting-started.md

 - Participate in discussions on the
   [Mina Protocol Forums](https://forums.minaprotocol.com/)

-Let's get your Rust node up and running!
+Let's get your Mina Rust Node up and running!